 Most colds begin with a sore throat and fever.
 But unlike tonsillitis or glandular fever, colds present with a runny nose, coughing and sneezing soon thereafter.
 Wait a few days and see if the pain in the throat gets better and if the fever passes.
 Then there’s no need for a doctor’s appointment.
 The risk of going to the doctor for a cold, is that a stressed doctor may perform throat tests for streptococcus without thinking carefully.
 If the child is a carrier of streptococci, the sample will be positive.
 You’ll be unnecessarily prescribed phenoxymethylpenicillin (Penicillin VK) to give for a week.
 It’ll have no effect, but risks side effects.

 Some children get tonsillitis many times.
 If your child has had tonsillitis more than three times in the past year, ask for a referral to the ear-nose-throat doctor.
 They can assess whether to remove the tonsils.
 This can reduce the number of tonsillitis in future.
 There is no need to remove the tonsils if you only have tonsillitis occasionally.

 Bacterial infection of a lymph node – bacterial lymphadenitis

-Sometimes bacteria settles into a single gland on the neck that then grows really large.
-Often upwards of five centimeters.
+Sometimes bacteria settles into a single gland on the neck that then grows really large, often upwards of five centimetres.
 Children often have a fever, and the glands are red and sometimes aching.